 The company is extending its gift giving philosophy to public schools.
-The aim is to foster computer literacy and is a gesture of response to President Reagan's call for enterprise private to substitute for Schools which would like to government. receive the free software or further information should write to:
+The aim is to foster computer literacy and is a gesture of response to President Reagan's call for private enterprise substitute for to government.
+Schools which would like to the free software orfurther receive information should write to: